American Cancer Society

 Men come from around the world to IU Health for treatment of testicular cancer.
 IU Health physicians offer a wide range of treatment options.
 Their multidisciplinary approach provides well-rounded and highly effective treatment.

-Your IU Health oncologists
+Your IU Health urologic and medical oncologists

 will collaborate to treat even advanced testicular cancer that has metastasized